CitizensFoundation/your-priorities-app/README.md

 vi server_api/config/config.json # Add information about an empty postgres database ./start

-Got localhost:4242 in your browser
+Go to localhost:4242 in your browser
 ```